min69u/Reforestation/README.md

-## What's a ninja's favorite type of shoes?
-Sneakers!
+## What animal is always at a game of cricket?
+A bat.